QSMxT/QSMxT/README.md

     - If converting from NIfTI, carefully read the output of the `run_1_niftiConvert.py` script to ensure data were correctly recognized and converted.
 The script will try to identify any important details from the filenames and from adjacent JSON header files, if available.
 It retrieves this information using customisable patterns and regular expressions which can be overridden using command-line arguments (see the output using the `--help` flag).
 If any information is missing, you will be prompted to fill out a CSV spreadsheet with the missing information before running the conversion script again using the same command.
 You can open the CSV file in a spreadsheet reader such as Microsoft Excel or LibreOffice Calc.

-    - If the data were acquired on a GE scanner, the complex data needs to be corrected by applying an FFT shift, this can be done with `python /opt/QSMxT/run_1_fixGEphaseFFTshift.py 01_bids/sub*/ses*/anat/*.nii*`.

 2. Run QSM pipeline:
     ```bash
     run_2_qsm.py 01_bids 02_qsm_output